Esri/calcite-maps/ TOOLING.md

 ## Deploy Docs to gh-pages

-`grunt gh-pages` will push whatever is in `./docs/build` to gh-pages.
-Be sure to have run `grunt` at least once before deploying
+`grunt deploy` will do a build and push whatever is in `./docs/build` to gh-pages.

 ## Release

-`sh bin/release.sh` will take the contents of `./dist` and package it into a release at github.
+`grunt release` will to a build and take the contents of `./dist` and package it into a release at github.

 It will use the package version from `package.json` and take along CHANGELOG.md for good measure.